0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

 I don't love scrum.
 Allen Holub doesn't think it's the best either.

-- [ ] check pron
+%% pron: hol-uhb %%

-What agile does very, very well, is build the right thing, iteratively, whilest involving the customer.
+What agile does very, very well, is build the right thing, iteratively, whilst involving the customer.

 What it does very badly is answer the question "When will it be done?".